statiqdev/Statiq.Web/CONTRIBUTING.md

 - Pay attention to whitespace and extra blank lines.
 - Be explicit with access modifiers.
 If a class member is private, add the `private` access modifier even though it's implied.
 - Avoid `#region`.
 There is debate on whether regions are valuable, but one of the perks of being a benevolent dictator is that I can restrict their use in this code.
-- Constants should be all uppercase and should be placed at the top of their containing class.
+- Constants should be TitleCase and should be placed at the top of their containing class.

 ### Dependencies